Floridanos

-Floridanos (Floridians) is a term for colonial residents of the Spanish settlements in St. Augustine and Pensacola who were born in Spanish Florida.
+Floridanos (meaning "Floridians" in English) were colonial residents of the Spanish settlements in St. Augustine and Pensacola who were born in Spanish Florida.
 Descendants of the original Floridanos can be found throughout the state, especially in St. Augustine, as well as in Miami, Tampa, and Orlando.

 History

 Established on September 8, 1565, St. Augustine is the oldest continuously inhabited European settlement in what is now the United States.
 From that time onward, there was a regular exchange of settlers, soldiers, families, and governance between Florida and Cuba, both territories of the Spanish Crown.
 Following Spain's defeat in the Seven Years' War, Spain ceded Florida to Great Britain in 1763.
-Many of St. Augustine's settlers left Florida during the period that British ruled East Florida, with many of them moving to Cuba.
+Almost all of St. Augustine's Spanish settlers left Florida during the period that British ruled East Florida, with most of them moving to Cuba.
 More than 3,000 Floridanos left Florida for Havana, Cuba between 1763 and early 1764.
 Spanish Floridians in west Florida mostly fled to Veracruz, Mexico, with about 620 sailing from Pensacola.
 The term "Floridano" was the term used by the colonial authorities to designate Floridians bound for Cuba.
 Spain recovered East Florida and gained control of West Florida through the Peace of Paris of 1783.
 The governors of the provinces of East and West Florida promoted European migration to them.
 Florida was ceded to the United States in 1819 by the Adams–Onís Treaty.

 In 2010, an historical marker titled "Los Floridanos" that commemorates the Floridanos was unveiled at St. Augustine's Visitor Information Center.